 - 1. Respect for the work of all persons - 2.
 Courteous discourse (oral, verbal, nonverbal and electronic) - 3.
 Honest interactions and utterances - 4.
 Fair and just treatment - 5.
 Integrity and keeping promises - 6.
 Commitment to the community college philosophy: Access, transfer, career preparation, workforce development, partnering and community outreach - 7.
 Open professional communications - 8.
 Diversity, professionalism and collegiality - 9.
 Free expression of views without meanness or a desire to do harm - 10.
-Tolerance of differing points of view - Zero tolerance for any forms of cyberstalking, cyberbullying, or cyber sexual harassment - 12.
+While understanding the constitutionallyprotected right to freedom of speech in America, being brave enough to call out discriminatory, mean, and/or hurtful speech and action when heard or seen - Zero tolerance for any forms of cyberstalking, cyberbullying, or cyber sexual harassment - 12.
 A culture of honor that enhances our students' ethical and moral development and clearly communicates and consistently adheres to the definitions of and sanctions for academic dishonesty